-L. Supplemental Units/Mother-in-law Attached or Detached Dwellings
+L. Supplemental or Accessory Dwelling Units; /Mother-in-law Attached or Detached Dwellings

-RRIF Fee for supplemental (mother-in-law) units, attached or detached to a single family detached dwelling unit, are assessed at the multi-family rate in addition to the single family rate.
+RRIF Fee for supplemental (accessory or mother-in-law) units, attached or detached to a single family detached dwelling unit, are assessed at the multi-family rate in addition to the single family rate.